wintercounter/use-breakpoint/README.md

 ## Is there any best practice suggestion?

 Yes!
 Use as fewer hooks as possible.
 It's always faster to have a single `isMobile` variable and have simple conditions based on it.
+It's even better if you can solve your size related cases using pure CSS Media Queries.

 ## Why not using an `Object`?
 Why the `Array` structure?